-Power port

-Connect the supplied power adapter here.

-10/100BaseT LAN connections Use standard LAN cables (RJ45 connectors) to connect your PCs to these ports.
+Antenna 2dBi detachable antenna.
+Modem Connect the DSL or Cable Modem here.
+If your modem came with a cable, use the supplied cable.
+Otherwise, use a stan- dard LAN cable.
+Wired Com- puters Use standard LAN cables (RJ45 connectors) to connect your PCs to these ports.
 If required, any port can be connected to another hub.
 Any LAN port will automatically function as an "Uplink" port when necessary.

-WAN port (10/100BaseT)

-Connect the DSL or Cable Modem here.
-If your modem came with a cable, use the supplied cable.
-Otherwise, use a standard LAN cable.

-Reset Button

-This button has two (2) functions:

-- Reboot.
-When pressed and released, the Wireless Router will reboot (restart). - Clear All Data.
+Reset Button This button has two (2) functions: • Reboot .
+When pressed and released, the Wireless Broadband router will reboot (restart). • Clear All Data .
 This button can also be used to clear ALL data and restore ALL settings to the factory default values.

-To Clear All Data and restore the factory default values:

-- Power Off. - 2.
-Hold the Reset Button down while you Power On. - 3.
-Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE. - 4.
+To Clear All Data and restore the factory default values: 1.
+Power Off.
+2. Hold the Reset Button down while you Power On.
+Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE.
 Release the Reset Button.
-The Wireless Router is now using the factory default values.
+The Wireless Broadband router is now using the factory default values.
+Power port Connect the supplied power adapter here.

-Antenna

-When in use, best results are usually obtained with the antenna in an upright position.

-Installation
+Chapter 2 Installation

-This Chapter covers the physical installation of the Wireless Router.
+This Chapter covers the physical installation of the Wireless Broadband router.